ARogala/rogala-designs/src/techblog/JavaScript/time-delayed-loop.md

 </pre>
 </code>
 <br/>
 I am sure there are other ways to do this, and the code could be condensed a bit.
-However, sometimes I like the most verbose solutions if I feel it add some clarity to what is happening in the code.
+However, sometimes I like the most verbose solutions if I feel it adds some clarity to what is happening in the code.